 - Kidney transplant - May be needed if your condition is at an advanced stage.

-In order to remain as healthy as possible it's important to stop smoking, eat a healthy diet and to take part in regular exercise sessions.
-You will also need to restrict your salt intake to less than 6g per day, and moderate your alcohol intake so that it follows the recommended guidelines of no more than 14 units per week.
+In order to remain as healthy as possible, it's important to stop smoking, eat a healthy diet and take part in regular exercise.
+You will also need to restrict your salt intake to less than 6g per day and moderate your alcohol intake so that it follows the recommended guidelines of no more than 14 units per week.

-Dialysis will be a lifelong form of treatment unless you have a kidney transplant.
+Dialysis will usually be a lifelong form of treatment unless you have a kidney transplant.

 Living with Chronic Kidney Disease

-At work, it’s important that you talk to your manager as soon as you feel that your condition is have an affect on your ability to do your job.
-This way a solution can be found that works for both parties.
 Remember, the Disability Discrimination Act 1995 requires employers to make reasonable adjustments to working practices or premises to help a person with a disability.
-If you have to stop working or cut-down on the amount of hours you work, you may be entitled to some financial benefits.
+This could involve flexible working hours to fit with dialysis appointments, for example.
+If you have to stop working or cut down on the number of hours you work, you may be entitled to some financial benefits.

 Personal Alarm Information

 The Lifeline24 personal alarm service is ideal for people with long-term medical conditions like chronic kidney disease.
 Having a personal alarm allows you to carry on living independently at home with total peace of mind.
 If you ever need to call for help in an emergency, all you need to do is press your pendant button.
 Our 24/7 Response Team will answer the call and send assistance to your home straight away.
 For more information about our life-saving personal alarm service, please get in touch with our friendly team on 0800 999 0400.
 Alternatively, get in touch online and we will get back to you as soon as possible.